 Why Make a FOIA Request to USCIS?

-There are a few reasons you may want or need to make a FOIA request.
+You may want or need to make a FOIA request for several reasons.
 You may need to get a copy of a form to prove your eligibility in an application for a visa, green card, or naturalization.
 If you aren’t able to get the documents you need through other means, you can make a FOIA request.
 Having all the documents and/or files you need prior to submitting applications to USCIS can prevent your forms from being delayed, returned, or rejected.

 FOIA requests are also common for people in deportation proceedings.
 In this case, you may want to enlist an immigration lawyer who can help you request the right documents since these proceedings are time-sensitive.
 An attorney may be able to make a FOIA request or a Privacy Act request (Form G-639) on your behalf.
 They can also determine where to send the request or whether they need to send FOIA requests to multiple federal agencies.